Venryx/LucidLink/README.md

 1) Ensure prerequisite programs are installed: Git (+TortoiseGit), NodeJS, Android SDK, VirtualBox, Genymotion
 2) Ensure prerequisite Android SDK packages are installed: [...]
 3) Ensure prerequisite npm modules are installed: react-native-cli
-4) Ensure a virtual Android device is set up in Genymotion (which uses VirtualBox), with Android 5.0 or later.
+4) Ensure a virtual Android 5+ device is set up in Genymotion (which uses VirtualBox). (or have an Android 5+ device)

 ### Install